monte-language/monte/docs/source/modules.rst

 is a muffin.

 The second method, `.run/1`, does the main work of the module.
-This method takes a map as its sole argument, and this map should take every string from the requirements and provide it as a key which maps to an imported module.
+This method takes a *package* as its sole positional argument; this package should have a single `.import/1` method which, like the `.get/1` method of maps, should take every string from the requirements and provide it as a key which maps to an imported module.
 We can think of this map as the imports of the module being evaluated.
-The method will return another map of strings, but this map contains the exported values.
+The method will return a map of strings, but this map contains the exported values.

+In addition to the package, for each module parameter, `.run/1` will expect a named argument which matches that parameter.

 Module loaders will check that module exports are immutable by guarding them with `Map[Str, DeepFrozen]`.
 This is crucial for enforcing module isolation.